sonal99x/sonal99x/README.md

 ---

 ## 🌟 About Me
-I'm a **Full-Stack Developer** and the **Founder of Nextide Solutions**, where I lead innovative tech projects that solve real-world problems.
-With a passion for clean code, scalable architectures, and user-centric design, I thrive on turning ideas into reality.
-My expertise spans modern web development, cloud technologies, and building robust applications.
+I'm a **Full-Stack Developer** with **5+ years of experience** and the **Founder of Nextide Solutions**, where I’ve led 20+ projects serving 50+ clients.
+My passion lies in building scalable, user-centric applications using modern tech stacks.
+I’m also an active open-source contributor with **10+ repository contributions** and a **2x hackathon winner**.

-- 🔭 **Currently working on**: Nextide Solutions' flagship product, a revolutionary SaaS platform.
+- 🔭 **Currently working on**: Nextide Solutions’ SaaS platform, serving 1,000+ active users.
-- 🌱 **Learning**: Advanced AI/ML integrations and Web3 technologies.
+- 🌱 **Learning**: Web3 smart contracts and advanced AI/ML integrations.
-- 👯 **Open to collaborate on**: Open-source projects, innovative startups, or tech-for-good initiatives.
+- 👯 **Open to collaborate on**: Open-source tools, SaaS startups, and tech-for-good initiatives.
-- 🤔 **Looking for help with**: Scaling cloud infrastructure and optimizing CI/CD pipelines.
+- 🤔 **Looking for help with**: Optimizing cloud infrastructure and Web3 scalability.
-- ⚡ **Fun fact**: I once coded a full-stack app in 48 hours during a hackathon and won first place!
+- ⚡ **Fun fact**: Built a full-stack app in 48 hours and won first place at a hackathon!

 ---